Foxelmanian/FeatureLineNet/README.md

 # FeatureLineNet
-Detecting FeatureLines via convolutional neuronal network (Simple graph based approach)
+Detecting FeatureLines via convolutional neuronal network (Simple graph based approach).

+In this approach we use a neuronal network on detecting feature lines on simple CSG based objects.
+Therefore we use simple primitives for our data base.